-If you want the biggest and best Android phone around, you can’t do much better than the Samsung Galaxy Note8.
-With a high-res screen, powerful innards, and the return of the S Pen stylus, it’s the hottest phone around right now.
+If you want the biggest and best Android phone around, you can’t do much better than the Samsung Galaxy Note 9.
+With a high-res screen, powerful innards, and the unique S Pen stylus, it’s the hottest big phone you can buy.

 What does it look like?

-The stylus - aka the S Pen - is back too.
-It slips into a hidey hole at the base of the phone, and has been fine-tuned to perfection.
+The unique S Pen is till the Galaxy Note’s biggest selling point.
+It slips into a hidey hole at the base of the phone and has been fine-tuned to perfection.

 What are the hardware specs?

-The Galaxy Note8’s main hardware specs are as follows...
+The Galaxy Note 9’s main hardware specs are as follows...

-Processors - The Note8 rocks a high-powered, octa-core affair that can handle intense use, paired with a huge 6GB of RAM.
+- Processors - The Note 9 rocks a high-powered, octa-core affair that can handle intense use, paired with a huge 6GB of RAM.

-Memory - Your internal storage options are either 64GB, 128GB, or a whopping 256GB.
+- Memory - Your internal storage options are either 128GB or a cavernous 512GB (though you’ll pay through the nose for the latter).

-Battery - We’re looking at a pretty big battery that can charge wirelessly.
-At 3300mAh, it should last all day.
+- Battery - We’re looking at a jumbo-sized battery (4000mAh) that can charge wirelessly.

-Connections - As with most of this year’s flagships, the Note8 charges via a USB Type-C port.
+- Connections - As with most recent flagships, the Note 9 charges via a USB Type-C port.
 And it has a standard 3.5mm headphone jack - hooray!

-Software - As per all of Samsung’s smartphones, the Note8 runs Android - Android 7.1 Nougat, to be precise.
+- Software - The Note 9 runs Android - Android 8.1 Oreo, to be precise.
 That’s overlaid with ‘Samsung Experience’ - previously known as TouchWiz - and includes Bixby 2.0, the updated version of Samsung’s personal assistant.

 It doesn’t explode, does it..?

 No, it doesn’t.
-Samsung isolated the cause of the Galaxy Note 7’s nasty issues, and jiggled the Note8’s innards accordingly.
+Samsung isolated the cause of the Galaxy Note 7’s nasty issues, and jiggled the Note 9’s innards accordingly.
 Rest assured that the phone has been subject to ultra rigorous testing and is as safe as possible.

-How to choose a Samsung Galaxy Note8 deal
+How to choose a Samsung Galaxy Note 9 deal

 There are plenty of other options to choose from too.
 With our comparison tool, you can pick what colour phone you want, how much memory you need, which networks you like, and more.
 Select the things that are important to you to narrow down your results.